 OSARTIS GmbH (hereinafter referred to as “OSARTIS”) is the controller within the meaning of Art.
 4 no. 7 EU General Data Protection Regulation (GDPR).
-You can find more detailed information about us in our publisher information.
+You can find more detailed information about us in our legal notice.
 You can reach our data protection officer at email@example.com.

 The following statement gives you an overview about which type of personal data are collected for which purpose and on which legal basis they are collected.
 Personal data are all data which relate to you personally, e.g. name, address, email addresses, user conduct.
 We also inform you on your rights with regard to us as the controller.